 Even if you face unfair – perhaps totally unwarranted – charges, take responsibility to the extent that you can, and you will feel more empowered.

 Avoid judging or “hating on” yourself.
 What happened, happened.
 That’s reality.
 But it doesn’t mean that you are a “bad” person.
 You just made decisions that failed to meet your needs and the needs of others.
 The degree that you blame yourself or others is the degree to which you remain trapped in negative, unproductive mental models.
 Get rid of the shame, the blame, and the projections.
 Instead, focus on the true facts – the objective facts – of your current case and how you want your situation to be in 3 months, 6 months, a year from now, etc.

 You know the expressions – “it’s always darkest before the dawn,” “the Chinese word for danger also means opportunity,” etc. But there is truth in these aphorisms!

 Keep hope alive.

 Your Los Angeles Medicare fraud charges are not the end of the world.
 You can turn your life around.
-Begin right now by connecting with the experienced, ethical team at the Kraut Law Group.
+Begin right now by connecting with the experienced, ethical team at the Kraut Criminal & DUI Lawyers.
 Attorney Michael Kraut is a former prosecutor who has tremendous experience representing Southern California white collar crime defendants.
 He can help you develop and execute a smart and sound defense.